|

 A Bill is passed in the Netherlands on 12th September converting the country's "registered same-sex partnerships" into full-fledged marriages.

-TV presenter Paula Yates is found dead at her London home.
+TV presenter Paula Yates is found dead at her London home on 17th September.

-The former Prime Minister of Canada, Pierre Trudeau, dies on 28th September.
+The former Prime Minister of Canada, Pierre Trudeau, dies on the same day, aged 80.

 |

-Slobodan Milosevic admits defeat in Yugoslavia's Presidential elections.
+Slobodan Milosevic resigns as President of Yugoslavia on 7th October and admits defeat in Yugoslavia's Presidential elections.
+He is succeeded by Vojislav Koštunica.

-Violence escalates on the West Bank.
-President Clinton flies to Egypt to broker a peace deal between the Palestinians and the Israelis but the violence continues.
+As violence escalates on the West Bank, US President Bill Clinton flies to Egypt to broker a peace deal between the Palestinians and the Israelis but the violence continues.
+At a press conference on 17th October, he says: "We have made important commitments here today against the backdrop of tragedy and crisis.
+We should have no illusions about the difficulties ahead."

-Following the derailment of a train near Hatfield (an accident in which four passengers were killed) Britain's rail network grinds to a halt as the biggest ever track repair operation gets under way.
+Following the derailment of a train near Hatfield on 17th October - an accident in which four passengers were killed and more than 70 injured - Britain's rail network grinds to a halt as the biggest ever track repair operation gets under way.

-Julie London, best-known for her hit Cry Me A River, dies on 18th October.
+Julie London, best known for her hit Cry Me A River, dies on 18th October, aged 74.

 The human rights activist James Mawdsley is released from prison in Burma on Friday, 20th October, after 415 days in solitary confinement.